Where to Eat in Central Square Right Now

 450 Massachusetts Ave., Cambridge, 857-706-1125, lafabricacentral.com.

 Little Donkey, big flavor.
 Serving up everything from burgers to pho (with pupusas and lobster fra diavolo somewhere in between), James Beard Award-winning chefs Ken Oringer and Jamie Bissonnette give wannabe world travelers the chance to trot the globe while still eating local.
 The restaurant’s freewheeling eclecticism even shines through in the raw bar selections—look no further than the fluke ceviche, a dish that flashes nikkei (Japanese-Peruvian) flair by adding a dash of ají amarillo and yuzu.
-And local oenophiles can learn the true meaning of “Vino Veritas,” as wine director Jodie Battles recently launched a monthly series devoted to unlocking the mysteries of the grape.
-Can’t make the class?
-Don’t worry, Battles’s curation of pét-nats and other gems is always on the menu, too.
+And local oenophiles can learn the true meaning of “Vino Veritas” with wine director Jodie Battles, whose curation of pét-nats and other gems is always on the menu.

 505 Massachusetts Ave., Cambridge, 617- 945-1008, littledonkeybos.com.